How to Sell High-Dimensional Data Optimally: Abstract

 \section{Abstract}

-Motivated by the problem of selling large, proprietary data, we consider an information pricing problem proposed by Bergemann et al.~\cite{bergemann2018design} that involves a decision-making buyer and a monopolistic seller.
+Motivated by the problem of selling large, proprietary data, we consider an information pricing problem proposed by~\cite{bergemann2018design} that involves a decision-making buyer and a monopolistic seller.
 The seller has access to the underlying state of the world that determines the utility of the various actions the buyer may take.
-Since the buyer gains greater utility through better decisions resulting from more accurate assessments of the state, the seller can therefore promise the buyer supplemental information at a price.
-To contend with the fact that the seller may not be perfectly informed about the buyer's private preferences (or utility), we frame the problem of designing a data product as one where the seller designs a revenue-maximizing menu of statistical experiments.
+Since the buyer can make better decisions given more accurate assessments of the state, the seller can promise the buyer supplemental information at a price.
+As the seller may not be perfectly informed about the buyer's private preferences, we frame the problem of designing data products as one where the seller designs a revenue-maximizing menu of statistical experiments.

-Previous work by Cai et al.~\cite{cai2021sell} showed that an optimal menu can be found in time polynomial in the size of the state space, whereas we observe that the latter quantity is naturally exponential in the dimension of the data.
+Previous work by~\cite{cai2021sell} showed that an optimal menu can be found in time polynomial in the size of the state space, whereas we observe that the latter quantity is naturally exponential in the dimension of the data.
 We propose an algorithm which, given only sampling access to the state space, provably generates a near-optimal menu with a number of samples independent of the size of the state space.
 We then analyze a special case of high-dimensional Gaussian data, showing that (a) it suffices to consider scalar Gaussian experiments, (b) the optimal menu of such experiments can be found efficiently via a semidefinite program, (c) full surplus extraction occurs if and only if a natural separation condition holds on the set of potential preferences of the buyer, and (d) deterministic experiments suffice for high-dimensional data.
+We empirically validate our algorithm on a routing example using real traffic data, finding that 95\% of the optimal revenue is attained with just 40 samples from the state space.